smaccm/march-drop-manifest/README.md

 ## Camera

-The Linux image has drivers and an application for using the [Pixy camera | http://charmedlabs.com/default/pixy-cmucam5/].
+The Linux image has drivers and an application for using the [Pixy camera](http://charmedlabs.com/default/pixy-cmucam5/).

 Before using this, set up a network connection as above.

 Then on the Odroid-XU do:

      /root/camera_demo/demo

-On another machine (with Java installed (`sudo apt-get install java`), and able to connecto the Odroid-XU over the network):
+On another machine (with Java installed, e.g.: `sudo apt-get install java`, and able to connect to the Odroid-XU over the network):

    	git clone https://github.com/smaccm/camera_demo.git
 	cd camera_demo